SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 }
 ```

 To display our new element we have to edit the main application template that can be found in **./src/app.html**.
-Let's remove the static *Hello World!* header and add an sn-login *custom element*:
+Let's remove the static *Hello World!* header and add our new sn-login *custom element*:

 ```html
 <template>